HTML5: File API in Depth

 Join author Joe Marini as he demonstrates how to use the HTML5 File API to perform file-related operations from within a web page, including manipulating files, reading and accessing data within files, and retrieving information about files.
 The course also covers how to complete tasks that were previously only possible with native code, such as picture processing, file conversion, and content checking.

-Hi, I'm Joe Marini and I'd like to welcome you to HTML5 File API In Depth.
-In this title, we will see how to use the HTML5 File API to build web pages that can work with local file data, a capability that only native applications have had up until now.
-We will start off with the basics-- examining how to use the HTML File Input form element to allow users to select files and retrieve information about them, such as their name, size, and mime type.
-We will also see how to use the HTML5 FileReader API, to provide features like progress information, cancelable read actions and reading just particular portions of individual files.
+- [Voiceover] Hi, I'm Joe Marini and I'd like to welcome you to HTML5 File API In Depth.
+In this title, we'll see how to use the HTML5 file API to build webpages that can work with local file data, a capability that only native applications have had up until now.
+We'll start off with the basics.
+Examining how to use the HTML file input form element to allow users to select files and retrieve information about them such as their name, size, and mind type.
+We'll also see how to use the HTML5 file reader API to provide features like progress information, cancel-able read actions and reading just particular portions of individual files.